WORLDSymposium Abstract Submissions & Publication FAQs

 It is the policy of WORLDSymposium to publish all abstracts with the list of authors exactly as the abstract was submitted to WORLDSymposium.
 The first author of the submitted abstract will be listed as the Platform Speaker (presenting author) on the Preliminary Program, Agenda, and Poster List.

 - When will late-breaking abstract titles and/or full text be available?

-Late-breaking abstract titles and full text, will be available to registered participants upon check-in at WORLDSymposium 2020.
-Late-breaking abstracts are not published in Molecular Genetics and Metabolism, they are only available in the WORLDSymposium program book onsite.
+Late-breaking abstract titles and full text, will be available to registered participants upon check-in at WORLDSymposium 2021.
+Late-breaking abstracts are not published in Molecular Genetics and Metabolism, they are only available in the WORLDSymposium mobile app and program book onsite.